All powered industrial trucks (PITs) shall be operated and maintained in accordance with this policy.

 - Coordinating and providing training of supervisors who will be responsible for conducting practical exercises;

-- Auditing inspection log books on a monthly basis; and
+- Auditing PIT inspection process on a monthly basis; and

 - Maintaining training records of all operators.